 - Primante Brothers, a sandwich shop that was initially created for steelworkers and truckers who were looking for an entire meal that could be eaten on the run.
 The result, a huge sandwich, with your choice of meat, topped with salad (coleslaw) and potatoes (French fries);

-- Diamond Market, which offers a particularly large selection of burgers and BBQ; and
+- Diamond Market (NOW CLOSED), which offers a particularly large selection of burgers and BBQ; and

 - The 140-year old Original Oyster House, whose interior hasn’t been upgraded much and who most popular dishes appear to be fried oyster cakes and fried fish .